 Today is the last day of an incredibly restful and refreshing vacation.
 This picture is the view from the deck where I am currently sitting and drinking a cup of tea.
 It’s still early and there’s a little mist hovering over the water.
 What a reflection of Papa’s heart that He would create such beauty for us to enjoy.

 I have been reflecting on the last year or so while I’ve been here.
 It’s been a very full year with lots of stretching and growing and seeking.
 Seeking His face and His Truth and His peace.
 Seeking His way over the world’s way in every situation.
 This year I have seen my son graduate from high school and my daughter get married.
 As a family, we have said goodbye to my father and hello to new additions to the clan, including the two most adorable baby girls you have ever seen. 🙂 My son got hydrocephalus and had emergency brain surgery.
 I went from teaching classes at the local fabric and craft store, to working there part time, to being the Education Coordinator.
 I opened a webstore, published my first book, and turned 50.
-And I watched my daughter rise up to make a difference by selling jewelry to benefit the tornado victims in the state.
+And I watched my daughter rise up to make a difference by selling tungsten rings to benefit the tornado victims in the state.

 Through it all I have been amazed at the peace I have experienced.
 I am blessed beyond words with the company of ones that Papa has knit together with my heart.
 In the times that I have felt stretched beyond my limits or dizzy from the shifting paradigms that come with the revelation of His Truth, they have covered me and lifted me up and not allowed me to stay in that place.
 They have helped to propel me back up to the throne of Grace where I can once again stand, a Kingdom woman, as I am destined and purposed to be.